 There are also ferries with PELNI, the Indonesia state’s ferry.
-Travel time approximately 36 hours.
+Travel time is approximately 36 hours.

-You can visit the park any time of the year, but the best time to visit Komodo National Park is from April to June, and from September to November.
+You can visit Komodo National Park at any time of the year, but the best time is from April to June, and from September to November.

-From December to March is the raining season, and July and August the high-season.
+From December to March is the rainy season, and July and August the high season.

 I was there in February and the weather was good.

-Luxury: Angel Island Resort, Sylvia Beach Villa and Soraya Hotel & Resort.
+- Luxury: Angel Island Resort, Sylvia Beach Villa and Sundamala Resort.

-* There is an adventure trek in Komodo Island that takes around 4-5h (8km).
+- There is an adventure trek on Komodo Island that takes around 4-5h (8Km).
 Check availability in the park’s official website prior to your visit.

-* Bring sunscreen, hat, sunglasses, hike shoes and plenty of water.
+- Bring sunscreen, a hat, sunglasses, hike shoes and plenty of water.

-* There 6 species of sharks and 2 of mantas in Rinca Island, and the best time to see the mantas is from April do June.
+- There are 6 species of sharks and 2 of mantas on Rinca Island, and the best time to see the mantas is from April to June.